berensp/berensp.github.io/_posts/2025-01-03-orthopraxy.md

 But the deeper reason for traditional Catholic liturgy has to do with cognitive dissonance and the Eucharist.

 Did you know that somewhere in the neighborhood of two-thirds of US Catholics don't believe in the Real Substance (transubstantiation)?
-Mind-blowing.
+Astonishing.
 Especially when you consider that it's the "the source and summit of the Christian life"[^5].

 [^5]: *The Catechism of the Catholic Church* (1324).